-The historical assumption is that natural gas heating is cheaper than fuel oil, witnessed by the continuing conversion rate of oil to gas.
+The historical assumption is that natural gas heating is cheaper than fuel oil as witnessed by the continuing conversion rate of oil to gas.
 The arguments forwarded are several, most notably that “natural gas (and propane) burn cleaner”, and are therefore “less expensive” than oil and “more efficient”.
 All of these points are true in some context, but what is excluded has become significant to the discussion.
-Namely, heating system efficiencies and fuel cost differentials are narrowing the gap.
+Namely, that heating system efficiency increases and narrowing fuel cost differentials are closing the gap.
 Exactly how and by how much are the issues.

 An old New England adage comes to mind: “You can either raise the roof or lower the floor” to gain more space.
 Applied to heating you increase the efficiency of your appliance or lower the cost of your fuel ….. or do both, as we will contend.